SoptikHa2/video-summarizer/README.md

 | [Puella Magi Madoka Magica Ep 10](https://www.imdb.com/title/tt1773185/) | 1449 | 7.22% | 553 (38.15%) |

 # Known issues
-- New (not-`fast`) option will fail if the video is too long.
-It turns out you cannot pass multi-MB string as CLI parameter.
 - The youtube piping example fails for some reason.